GabeScott/standard-works-vault/General Conference/1971 October - Should the Commandments Be Rewritten.md

 Sometimes people quibble about the meaning of scripture and rationalize and justify themselves in doing things they well know they shouldn’t do.
 They sometimes say, for example, that “Thou shalt not commit adultery” doesn’t include all the other kinds and degrees of immoral sins and perversions, or that the Word of Wisdom, for example, doesn’t catalogue all the substances and brand names and all the products and dope and harmful things that have been discovered or concocted that are not good for men.

 Obviously, all of them couldn’t be catalogued.
-In the words of King Benjamin: “And finally, I cannot tell you all the things whereby ye may commit sin; for there are divers ways and means, even so many that I cannot number them.”
-(Mosiah 4:29.)
+In the words of King Benjamin: “And finally, I cannot tell you all the things whereby ye may commit sin; for there are divers ways and means, even so many that I cannot number them.” ([[Mosiah 4.29|Mosiah 4:29]].)

 The Lord expects us to use wisdom and common sense and not quibble about what obviously isn’t good for the body or mind or spirit or morals of man.
 And before doing or partaking of anything, stop and ask honestly, “Does this contribute to health?
 Does it contribute to happiness?
 Would this please God?
 Will this bless and benefit me and others, or does it drag me down?
 Is it good or isn’t it?”

-It doesn’t matter what people call things.
-It matters what they are—what they do.
-If I may modify Shakespeare considerably: Anything by any name will still be what it is and will still do what it does no matter what you call it.
+It doesn’t matter what people *call* things.
+It matters what they *are*—what they *do.* If I may modify Shakespeare considerably: Anything by any name will still be what it is and will still do what it does no matter what you call it.

 And if anyone doubts that all forms of moral infraction and perversion are not condemned by scripture, may we assure you that there are scriptures that could be cited for you that prohibit all evils, all impurities and perversions, all uncleanness and excesses, all unwise habits and unbecoming conduct.

 Why quibble?
 Why not simply accept the facts and be honest with ourselves?

-“... fear God, and keep his commandments: for this is the whole duty of man.”
-(Eccl.
-12:13.)
+“… fear God, and keep his commandments: for this is the whole duty of man.” ([[Ecclesiastes 12.13|Eccl.
+12:13]].)

-“If ye love me,” said our Savior, “keep my commandments.”
-(John 14:15.)
+“If ye love me,” said our Savior, “keep my commandments.” ([[John 14.15|John 14:15]].)

 But we ought also to keep the commandments simply as a favor to ourselves.

 Many years ago Emerson wrote an essay, “Compensation,” in which he said:

-“The world looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself. ...
-Every secret is told, every crime is punished, every virtue rewarded, every wrong redressed, in silence and certainty. ...
+“The world looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself. … Every secret is told, every crime is punished, every virtue rewarded, every wrong redressed, in silence and certainty. …

-“Cause and effect, means and ends, seed and fruit, cannot be severed; for the effect already blooms in the cause, ... the fruit in the seed. ...
+“Cause and effect, means and ends, seed and fruit, cannot be severed; for the effect already blooms in the cause, … the fruit in the seed. …

-“What will you have? quoth God; pay for it and take it. ...
-Thou shalt be paid exactly for what thou hast done, no more, no less. ...
+“What will you have? quoth God; pay for it and take it. … Thou shalt be paid exactly for what thou hast done, no more, no less. …

-“A man cannot speak but he judges himself. ...
-Every opinion reacts on him who utters it. ...
+“A man cannot speak but he judges himself. … Every opinion reacts on him who utters it. …

-“You cannot do wrong without suffering wrong. ...
+“You cannot do wrong without suffering wrong. …

 “The thief steals from himself.
-The swindler swindles himself. ...
+The swindler swindles himself. …

-“... it is impossible to get anything without its price. ...
+“… it is impossible to get anything without its price. …

 “Commit a crime, and it seems as if a coat of snow fell on the ground, such as reveals in the woods the track of every partridge and fox and squirrel and mole.
 You cannot recall the spoken word, you cannot wipe out the foot-track, you cannot draw up the ladder, so as to leave no inlet or clew.

-“... we gain the strength of the temptation we resist. ...
+“… we gain the strength of the temptation we resist. …

 “Men suffer all their life long under the foolish superstition that they can be cheated.
-But it is ... impossible for a man to be cheated by anyone but himself. ...”
+But it is … impossible for a man to be cheated by anyone but himself. …”

 I heard from President Lee a very short sentence that said essentially what Emerson said, that there are no successful sinners.
 It is a remarkable sentence to contemplate.